ansible-lockdown/Windows-2022-STIG/README.md

 ## Role Variables

 This role is designed so that the end user should not have to edit the tasks themselves.
 All customizing should be done via the defaults/main.yml file or with extra vars within the project, job, workflow, etc. Non-disruptive CAT I, CAT II, and CAT III findings will be corrected by default.
-Disruptive finding remediation can be enabled by setting `win22stig_disruption_high` to `yes`.
+Disruptive finding remediation can be enabled by setting `win22stig_disruption_high` to `true`.

 ## Tags